neo4j/neo4j-python-driver/docs/source/api.rst

 ``connection_timeout``
 ----------------------
 The maximum amount of time in seconds to wait for a TCP connection to be established.

+This *does not* include any handshake(s), or authentication required before the connection can be used to perform database related work.

 :Type: ``float``
 :Default: ``30.0``